-Our plan covers worldwide emergency and urgent care outside the United States and its territories under the following circumstances with a \$50,000 combined annual dollar limit.
+Our plan covers worldwide emergency care and urgently needed services outside the United States and its territories with no combined annual dollar limit.
 See "Emergency care" and "Urgently needed services" in the Medical Benefits Chart in Chapter 4 of this document for more information on how much you pay.

 If you need urgently needed services while outside of the United States and its territories, call the Blue Shield Global Core Services Center toll-free at (800) 810-2583, or call collect at (804) 673-1177, 24 hours a day, seven days a week.
 In an emergency, go directly to the nearest hospital.
-You should also call the Customer Care number on the back of your member ID card.
+You should also call the Customer Service number on the back of your member ID card.
 As part of this service, for inpatient hospital care, you can contact the Blue Shield Global Core Services Center to arrange for cashless access.
 If you arrange for cashless access, you are responsible for the usual out-of-pocket expenses such as non-covered charges and copayments.
 If you do not arrange for cashless access, you will have to pay the entire bill for your medical care and submit a request for reimbursement (see Chapter 2, Where to send a request asking us to pay for our share of the cost for medical care or a drug you have received).